SilhDing/SilhDing.github.io/source/_posts/carcassonne-1.md

 ### Object Model

 (**Note**: due to the CMU academic integrity policy, this part cannot be publicized as it is a part of homework's solution.
-If you are **NOT** taking this course **AND** you will **NOT** take this course in the future, please leave comments or contact me with e-mail if you want more information about this part.)
+If you are **NOT** taking this course currently **AND** you will **NOT** take this course in the future, please leave comments or contact me by e-mail in case you want more information about this part.)

 ### Hierarchy and structure

 (**Note**: due to the CMU academic integrity policy, this part cannot be publicized as it is a part of homework's solution.
-If you are **NOT** taking this course **AND** you will **NOT** take this course in the future, please leave comments or contact me with e-mail if you want more information about this part.)
+If you are **NOT** taking this course currently **AND** you will **NOT** take this course in the future, please leave comments or contact me by e-mail in case you want more information about this part.)

 ### Design Highlights

 (**Note**: due to the CMU academic integrity policy, this part cannot be publicized as it is a part of homework's solution.
-If you are **NOT** taking this course **AND** you will **NOT** take this course in the future, please leave comments or contact me with e-mail if you want more information about this part.)
+If you are **NOT** taking this course currently **AND** you will **NOT** take this course in the future, please leave comments or contact me by e-mail in case you want more information about this part.)